matthewfeickert/talk-scipy-2021/talk.md

 - Through the combined use of the pure-Python libraries .bold[funcX and `pyhf`], demonstrated the ability to .bold[parallelize and accelerate] statistical inference of physics analyses on HPC systems through a .bold[(fitting) FaaS solution]
 - Without having to write any bespoke batch jobs, inference can be registered and executed by analysts with a client Python API that still .bold[achieves the large performance gains] compared to single node execution that is a typical motivation of use of batch systems.
-- Allows for transparently switching workflows from .bold[CPU to GPU] environments
+- Allows for transparently switching workflows between .bold[provider systems] and from .bold[CPU to GPU] environments
 - Not currently able to leverage benefits of .bold[JITed operations]
    - Looking for ways to bridge this
 - All [code](https://github.com/matthewfeickert/talk-scipy-2021) used .bold[public and open source] on GitHub!